-By day the Panthers ran childrens’ breakfast clubs, opened clinics and taught black history.
-At night they patrolled neighborhoods with weapons looking for police brutality, a routine known as ‘cop watching’.
+By day, the Panthers ran breakfast clubs for children, opened clinics, and taught black history.
+By night, they patrolled neighborhoods with weapons looking for police brutality, a routine known as ‘cop watching’.
 In 1967, the Panthers made national headlines when they entered California’s State Assembly with guns to demand the right to carry loaded weapons in public.

 The Panthers grew quickly into a revolutionary group that called for the arming of all black and African Americans.
-Newton was named minister of defense.
-Seale was party chairman.
-At its height, the Panthers had more than 5,000 members and 60% of them were women.
+Newton was named Minister of Defense.
+Seale was Party Chairman.
+At its height, the Panthers had more than 5,000 members and 60 percent of them were women.

 The FBI and CIA spy programs